NSIS-Dev/Documentation/docs/Commands/PEDllCharacteristics.md

 # PEDllCharacteristics

+> [!WARNING]
-*This command has not yet been officially documented*
+> This command has not yet been officially documented.

 ## Parameters